This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

-If you’d rather jump right into learning how to use Google My Maps, feel free to skip to the next section.
+If you’d rather learn how to use Google My Maps, feel free to skip to the next section.

-But for those of you wondering what the fuss is all about, let’s talk about what makes Google My Maps such an awesome tool for trip planning.
+But for those wondering what the fuss is all about, let’s talk about what makes Google My Maps such an awesome tool for trip planning.

-The location pins let you get a sense of how far apart your destinations are.
-Actually seeing what 112 miles looks like on a map is a lot different than just reading the number.
+The location pins let you know how far apart your destinations are.
+Seeing what 112 miles looks like on a map is much different than just reading the number.

 The below image shows an example of the location pins in action.
-This is actually a map of my cross-country roadtrip, which we’ll be building together later in this guide.
+This is a map of my cross-country road trip, which we’ll build together later in this guide.

-If you’re already envisioning drowning in hundreds of blue (and indistinguishable) pins, don’t fret.
+Don’t fret if you already envision drowning in hundreds of blue (and indistinguishable) pins, don’t fret.
 Google My Maps lets you customize the colors of all your location pins.

 In the first example, you’ll notice I set my starting and ending pins to be green and red.